midstar/bluetooth_speaker_scripts/README.md

 Running in user mode was not an option either, because when Home Assistant is started, there is no user session and thus pulsealsa won't start.
-A workround is to login a user session separately, using the same user as home assistant, but this user session will eventually time out.
+A workround is to login a user session separately, using the same user as Home Assistant, but this user session will eventually time out.
 In my case the timeout was 2 hours (of inactivity) and after this point pulsealsa will be deactivated.